Geodesics in a Graph of Perfect Matchings: The Graph of Perfect Matchings

 Extend the definition recursively:

-\begin{obs} Two distinct matchings $M_1$ and $M_2$ in $\Pm$ are adjacent if and only if $M_2 = M_1*e$ for some edge $e$ not in $M_1$. \end{obs}
+\begin{obs} Two distinct matchings $M_1$ and $M_2$ in $\Pm$ are adjacent if and only if $M_2 = M_1*e$, for some edge $e$ not in $M_1$. \end{obs}

-Let $M$ be a matching in $\Pm$.
+\begin{rem} Let $M$ be a matching in $\Pm$.
 By definition, every neighbor of $M$ misses exactly two edges of $M$.
-Conversely, for each pair of distinct edges in $M$ there are exactly two neighbors of $M$ not containing this pair.
-Thus,
+Conversely, for each pair of distinct edges in $M$, there are exactly two neighbors of $M$ not containing this pair.
+Therefore, $\Pm$ is a regular graph of degree $2 \binom{m}{2}$. \end{rem}